Esta entrada también está disponible en: Español

 The new Disney Pixar feature animated film, Coco, opens in theaters today, November 22!
 This is so exciting for me.
 Just a couple of weeks ago I was invited to see it at the Hollywood premiere, and since then, I’ve been counting the days to take my own family to the theater to see it together.

 In celebration of today’s opening, I’m sharing my own Disney Pixar Coco Gift Guide, because I know you are going to want some mementos to remember this day by after you see the film.
 Plus, you still need to do some Christmas shopping anyway, right?
-(These are Amazon affiliate links)
+(These are affiliate links)

 Disney Pixar Coco Gift Guide